ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-06-aws-cloudformation.md

 ---
 {% include JB/setup %}

-[CloudFormation](https://aws.amazon.com/cloudformation/) templates are JSON documents that build AWS infrastucture.
+[CloudFormation](https://aws.amazon.com/cloudformation/) templates are JSON/YAML documents that build AWS infrastucture.
 The cool part is that these templates can be version control and run over and over again - this is infrastructure as code in a fleshy-codey sort of way!
 The only bummer is that you can only have 20 CloudFormation stacks in a region - and of course, you can increase this by contacting AWS.
 Obviously, you can create as many CloudFormation templates as you want.

 # CloudFormation Templates

-CloudFormation Templates have 8 main sections but only the resources section is required.
+CloudFormation Templates have 8 main sections but only the *Resources* section is required.
 All sections are independent of each other.

 * AWSTemplateFormatVersion - this specfies the template version.. duh.